d3rp/d3rp.github.io/content/blog/refactoring.rst

 ..
 Algorithmically, the problem becomes NP-Hard.

+Put in a different way, the code review comments that are easiest to make are the least likely to provide value.
+**A truly valuable reivew requires real understanding and identifies a way out of a local minimum**, which of course requires effort.

 To make things more interesting, we can also consider a local maximum (or a `saddle point <https://en.wikipedia.org/wiki/Saddle_point>`_, but I don't want to plot that).
-Everyone working on the code will agree that it's possible to make things better, but not necessarily on which direction is likely to lead to the lower minima.
+Everyone working on the code will agree that it's possible to make things better, but not necessarily on which direction is likely to lead to the lower minimum.

 {{< figure src="/static/refactoring/plot3.png" width="400px" >}}